dedsec1121fk/DedSec/README.md

 ---

-## ⚠️ Legal Disclaimer & Terms of Use
+## ⚠️ Disclaimer & Terms of Use

 > **PLEASE READ CAREFULLY BEFORE PROCEEDING.**

 **Trademark Disclaimer:** The "DedSec" name and logo used in this project are for thematic and inspirational purposes only.
 This is an independent, fan-made project created for educational purposes and has no official connection to the "Watch Dogs" franchise.
 It is not associated with, endorsed by, or affiliated with Ubisoft Entertainment S.A.
-All trademarks and copyrights for "Watch Dogs" and "DedSec" as depicted in the games belong to their respective owners, Ubisoft Entertainment S.A.
+All trademarks and copyrights for "Watch Dogs" and "DedSec" as depicted in the games belong to their respective owners, Ubisoft Entertainment S.A..

 This project, including all associated tools, scripts, and documentation ("the Software"), is provided strictly for **educational, research, and ethical security testing purposes**.
 It is intended for use exclusively in controlled, authorized environments by users who have obtained explicit, prior written permission from the owners of any systems they intend to test.